top of page

 Diagonals

-Diagonals are the most dynamic lines in the group of straight lines.
-If we think again about the example of the tree trunk, this time is in the actual process of falling down.
+Diagonals are the most dynamic lines in the group of straight lines and help enhance your artistic vision.
+If we think again about the example of the tree trunk, this time is in the actual process of falling.
 The diagonal lines are the most unstable lines of the group of straight lines.
 They give a much greater sense of uneasiness and also action happening.
 We are now in the process of disruption, rather than waiting for something to happen.

 Diagonals are the most dynamic straight lines available